Parking Services may boot or tow vehicles that are in violation of the parking rules and regulations.

-While vehicles can be booted for many reasons, the following is a short list for some of the most common infractions that cause a vehicle to be booted:
+While vehicles can be booted or towed for many reasons, the following is a list of some of the most common infractions that cause a vehicle to be booted:

-Vehicle or customer accounts owing $100 or more, (Customer accounts may be comprised of more than one license plate number that in combination, amount to $100 or more).
+- Vehicle or customer accounts owing $65 or more.
+Customer accounts may be comprised of more than one license plate number that in combination, amount to $65 or more

-Frequent Violator status (9 or more tickets acquired during the academic year, paid or unpaid), or
+- Frequent Violator status (9 or more tickets acquired during the academic year, paid or unpaid)

-For displaying a lost, stolen, altered, or counterfeit parking permit.
+- Displaying a lost, stolen, altered or counterfeit parking permit

-Once a vehicle it booted, it is issued a ticket and a $50 booting fee.
+If a vehicle is booted for one of the above reasons, a $50 ticket will be issued for the boot fee as well as the violation.
 The boot fee must be paid before the boot is removed from the vehicle.
-Students and non-students must make contact with the Parking Services dispatcher to make arrangements for boot removal.
-If instructed by the dispatcher, students may pay online prior to the release of the boot.
+The owner/operator must make contact with the Parking Services dispatcher to make arrangements for boot removal.

 Do not attempt to move a vehicle that has been booted.
 Moving the vehicle backwards or forwards may cause damage to the vehicle.

-Any person(s) who tampers with or damages a boot will be held responsible for any and all damages to university property, and may be referred to Judicial Affairs.
-In addition, a $100 tampering fee will be added to the ticket (s) and booting fee.
+Any person(s) who tampers with or damages a boot will be held responsible for any and all damages to university property, and may be referred to Student Conduct.
+In addition, a $100 tampering fee will be assessed for any damage to the boot.